-They teach us dying sucks, especially when you’re a planet orbiting a red giant that will soon go kaput, ergo sucking everything in its path.
+They teach us that dying sucks, especially when you’re a planet orbiting a red giant that will soon go kaput, ergo sucking everything in its path.
 Yeah, the end sucks.
 Ha.

 Ladies and gentlemen, meet HIP 13044 b.
 Type: Gas giant a little larger than our own planetary colossus Jupiter.
 Status: orbiting into oblivion.
 Why is it interesting?
 Scientists are studying it to gain insight into how our own solar system will meet its maker.

 Another crucial bit of insight is the melodramatic backstory behind this unraveling interstellar drama.
 The endangered gas giant is believed to be part of a dwarf galaxy gobbled by the Milky Way aeons ago.
-Now it’s going through its death throes, slowly hurtling toward a star whose hydrogen has run out.
+This cosmic cannibalism is not uncommon in the universe, where larger galaxies often absorb smaller ones, leading to a fascinating mix of stellar populations and planetary systems.
+Now, HIP 13044 b is going through its death throes, slowly hurtling toward a star whose hydrogen has run out.
+This red giant phase is a common fate for stars, including our own Sun, which will eventually expand and consume the inner planets of our solar system.

 Man, that’s deep.